yuesha-yc/yuesha-yc/README.md

 #### Other Interests
 - Developing games
   - Mar 2023: I am leading a [studio](https://github.com/TeamMoegMC) to create SF-themed minecraft modding projects.
+  - Oct 2023: Due to IRL business, I temporarlly pause mod developments.
+But I will be back.
-- Writing science fictions
+- Writing science fiction
-  - Dec 22, 2022: I finished my first novella "Floratown's Bloom".
+  - Dec 22, 2022: I finished my first novella "Floratown".
   - Feb 2022: I finished my second novella "Lunar Rendezvous 2123" / "Under the White Tower 2123".
   - Mar 2023: Got first rejection letter for "Floratown" from SFW.
 I got some new ideas to revise my current works.
 I hope to get my first novella published before 2024.
   - Mar 2023: Initiated the next novella "The Continuous Moment in Your Life" - inspired from mathematical analysis and algebraic topology.
+  - Aug 2023: I got second-level award for "Floratown" for a SF competition.
+  - Oct 2023: Since June I have been working on a mid-long novel (~80k) called "Quarrying".
+It's a quite hard and solid topic so I would like to polish it really well.
+- Reading
+  - Oct 2023: I finished War and Peace and Crime and Punishment, and started to like Russian literature.
+  - Oct 2023: Lord of Light is fabulously great.
+  - Oct 2023: Would start to read classic sci-fi's (Hugos) and SFW sci-fi's.
+Only when I know what the others' are like, I can surpass them.
 - Playing music
   - I own two acoustic guitar, but I do play electric guitar and bass.
   - My musical mind consists of a mix of Jazz and Chinese folk style.
   - Mar 09, 2023: I hope to pick up piano again, which I gave up in elementary school.
+  - Oct 2023: I am joining the pop / rock band at my school.
+Hope it won't take up too much time.
 - Travelling
-  - Favorite cities (Mar 2023): Beijing (China), Cusco (Peru), Lhasa (China), Kanas (China), Flam (Norway)
+  - Favorite cities (Mar 2023): Beijing (China), Cusco (Peru), Lulang (China), Lahsa (China), Flam (Norway)
   - Mar 2023: I travelled to every continent except Africa and Antartica by far.
+  - Oct 2023: This summer I went to southern Xinjiang.
+A granduer martian landscape.
 - Sports
   - Mar 2023: I want to keep an exercise but I often did not have the time to continue.
+  - Oct 2023: I am starting to keep an exercise schedule starting this fall quarter. >=5 days of >=1 hour exercise per week.